 Children are the most valuable asset of any marriage.
 In any divorce or dissolution, their best interests should be paramount.
 Unfortunately, the welfare of children can sometimes take a back seat to heated disputes over the division of marital property and assets.

 At the Law Offices of William L. Geary, we have been helping concerned parents put their children first for nearly 25 years.
-The attorneys at our firm work hard to protect our clients’ rights and goals while looking out for the best interests of their children.
+The custody lawyers in Columbus, Ohio at our firm work hard to protect our clients’ rights and goals while looking out for the best interests of their children.

 We are adept at identifying multiple options for providing the best arrangement for each child in a complex or high-asset divorce.
 We integrate creative child support scenarios to find child custody solutions that work.

 Call our Columbus child custody attorneys for help with your sensitive child custody and visitation issues at (614) 289-1227.

 What You Should Know